TheAIforNormalPeople/ai-for-normal-people/content/blog/episode-13-how-to-use-ai-without-losing-skills.md

 And that's a REAL concern!
 But here's the thing: Using **AI** doesn't have to mean losing your skills.
 It's about HOW you use it.

-Think of it like calculators: They didn't eliminate math skills, they changed them.
-People who learned to use calculators effectively stayed relevant.
-People who refused to adapt didn't.

 The key is: Use **AI** as a CO-PILOT, not a replacement.
 Use it for exploration, not avoidance.
 Use it to enhance your thinking, not replace it.
 {{< /dialogue >}}